wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (b) perform any procedure, or provide, prescribe, or administer any thing in order to ensure, or in order to increase the probability, that a human embryo will be of a particular sex.

-    (2) Every person commits an offence who contravenes this section and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.
+    (2) Every person commits an offence who contravenes this section and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.

     (3) It is a defence to a charge of an offence against this section if the defendant proves that the act to which the charge relates was performed to prevent or treat a genetic disorder or disease.

+    Section 11(2): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Restriction on obtaining gametes from minors